-- One Patient Care Plan - Clinical Leadership Assignment - 4 Weekly Preceptorship Updates (the first 4 weeks of your preceptorship, due at the day/time indicated by your clinical instructor in the body of an email [not as an attachment]) - All assignments are eligible for full credit only if turned in at the beginning of class on the due date.
+- \The weekly paperwork is due Sunday at 11:59PM for the preceding week e.g., Week 1 paperwork is due one minute before Week 2 begins - All assignments are eligible for full credit only if turned in at the beginning of class on the due date.
 Half credit (maximum) will be given on work submitted up to one week late, at the following class.
 No work will be accepted after that time.
 All assignments also must be completely original work that you created for this course.
-For example, no credit will be given if it discovered that you merely updated a presentation that you prepared for another class, or for your outside work. - There are no "re-dos" allowed for written assignments.
+For example, no credit will be given if it discovered that you merely updated a presentation that you prepared for another class, or for your outside work.
+There are no "re-dos" allowed for written assignments.
 It is expected that your best work be presented to the teacher at the first and only submission.